The Lemon Lime Maranta is famous for its compactness and rareness among the Prayer Plants, with minimal requirements during growth.

 Meanwhile, Lemon Lime Maranta rarely demands repotting with transplant only after the roots start to cover the drainage holes.

 5. Occasional Pruning

-Prune your Maranta plant as needed but compulsorily twice a year, especially during spring and fall and when you notice any damaged, diseased leaves.
+Trimming also comes under Lemon Lime Maranta care demands as a “compulsory twice-a-year deal” during spring and fall and when you notice damaged, diseased leaves.